 - Highly adjustable straps

-- Breathable and padded design
+- No-pull design

-- Not as heavy-duty as some
+- Not specialized for heavy-duty use

-- Includes 10 Velcro patches
+- 10 Velcro patches included

 - Easy on/off with quick-release buckles